Canada Graduate Scholarships-Doctoral (CGS D) Program

 NSERC Doctoral Awards

-To arrange for payment of an NSERC doctoral award, the Request for First Instalment and Reinstatement of Award Paid by Canadian Institution form must be completed, signed by your graduate unit, and emailed to firstname.lastname@example.org, copying the SGS Federal Awards Officer at email@example.com, up to six weeks in advance of the start date of the award.
+To accept the award, email email@example.com of your decision within three weeks of your award notification.
+To arrange for payment of an NSERC doctoral award, the Request for First Instalment and Reinstatement of Award Paid by Canadian Institution form must be completed, signed by your graduate unit, and emailed to firstname.lastname@example.org, copying the SGS Federal Awards Officer at email@example.com, starting six weeks in advance of the start date of the award.
+Funds can only be issued once NSERC has processed the form and transferred funds to the University which usually takes six weeks.

 Please note, the signature in Part 4 from an “SLO or equivalent official in the faculty of graduate studies or its equivalent” should be the graduate coordinator/director/administrator from your graduate unit/department.
 If you have requested and received approval from NSERC for a change in start date, please also forward a copy of NSERC’s approval to firstname.lastname@example.org.